Dwarves in Middle-earth: Characteristics

 The medievalist Charles Moseley described the dwarves of Tolkien's legendarium as "Old Norse" in their names, their feuds, and their revenges.
 In the appendix on "Durin's Folk" in The Lord of the Rings, Tolkien describes dwarves as:

 The J. R. R. Tolkien Encyclopedia considers Tolkien's use of the adjective "thrawn", noting its similarity with Þráinn, a noun meaning "obstinate person", and a name found in the Norse list of Dwarf-names, the Dvergatal in the Völuspá.
 Tolkien took it for the name, Thráin, of two of Thorin Oakenshield's ancestors.
 It suggests this may have been a philological joke on Tolkien's part.

 Dwarves were long-lived, with a lifespan of some 250 years.
-They breed slowly, for no more than a third of them are female, and not all marry.
+They breed slowly, for no more than a third of them are female, not all marry, and they have children only late in life.
 Tolkien names only one female, Dís, Thorin's sister.
 They are still considered children in their 20s, as Thorin was at age 24; and as "striplings" in their 30s.
 Despite his young age, Dáin Ironfoot was 32 when he killed Azog, the orc chieftain of Moria.
 They had children starting in their 90s.

 The Dwarves are described as "the most redoubtable warriors of all the Speaking Peoples" – a warlike race who fought fiercely against their enemies, including other Dwarves.
 Highly skilled in the making of weapons and armour, their main weapon was the battle axe, but they also used bows, swords, shields and mattocks, and wore armour.

-Origins
+Sauron gave seven Rings of Power to Dwarf lords.
+The Rings caused them to be wrathful and greedy for gold, but they were not brought under Sauron's domination, nor did they gain longer life.
+Eventually all seven Rings were destroyed or reclaimed by Sauron.
+One of the rings was given to Durin III, and passed down to Thrór, who gave it to his son Thráin II, father of Thorin Oakenshield.
+Sauron captured Thráin and took the ring from him in the dungeons of Dol Guldur.